act28/vwap/README.md

 make test
 ```

-Uniting test only.
+Unit tests only.
 No integration test.

 ## TODO